Galapagos Travel Experiences: As Unique as the Islands are Remote

-If you and yours are looking for a relaxing and incredibly private getaway in a pristine destination, let us remind you that the Galapagos Archipelago—situated some 600 miles west of mainland Ecuador—has remained just such a destination well before and since its accidental discovery in 1535.
-Unlike Tomas de Berlanga, the then Bishop of Panama who mistakenly arrived on the remote islands en route to Peru from Panama, your journey to the islands should be with absolute intention.
+If you and yours are looking for a relaxing and incredibly private getaway in a pristine destination, let us remind you that the Galapagos Archipelago ‘situated 600 miles west of mainland Ecuador’ is an incredibly untouched, visually stunning part for the world.
+Unlike Bishop Tomas de Berlanga, who accidentally arrived on the remote islands in 1535, your journey to the islands would be marked by exquisite intention.

 Paddle Alongside Wildlife in the Itabaca Channel

-Families traveling with younger children will revel in strengthening their bond through adventure as they share a two-seat ocean kayak and witness a display of wildlife unique to this remote pocket of the world.
-And while it may seem daunting to the unaccustomed, stand up paddleboard is a great way to build focus and strength—not to mention, gain a new perspective of the natural world.
+Families traveling with younger children will revel in strengthening their bond through the adventure as they share a two-seat ocean kayak and witness a display of wildlife unique to this remote pocket of the world.
+And while it may seem daunting to the unaccustomed, a stand-up paddleboard is a great way to build focus and strength, not to mention, gain a new perspective of the natural world.

 Private Yacht to the Iconic Bartolome Islands

 As you head to Bartolome Islands aboard the comfortable and swift Windrose ‘the only luxury boat that provides such day boat tours’ this part of the journey will become a memorable moment for both you and your family.

 As you head to Bartolome Islands aboard the comfortable and swift Windrose’the only luxury boat that provides such navigable tours’this part of the journey will become a memorable moment for both you and your family.